Build Muscle Fast with These 5 Beginner Exercises

 • Hold dumbbells at shoulder height

-• Lower slowly back to the start
+• Lower the weights slowly back to the starting position

-Reps: 2–3 sets of 8–12 reps
+Recommended Reps: 2–3 sets of 8–12 reps

 Push-ups / wall push-ups

-• Place hands slightly wider than shoulders
+Place your hands slightly wider than shoulder-width

-• Lower chest toward the floor or wall
+Lower your chest toward the floor

-• Push back up with control
+Push back up with control

-Reps: 2–3 sets of 8–15 reps
+Recommended Reps: 2–3 sets of 8–15 reps

 Dumbbell bicep curls

-• Keep elbows close to your body
+Keep your elbows close to your body

-• Curl the weights up toward your shoulders
+Curl the weights up toward your shoulders

-• Lower slowly to the starting position
+Lower slowly back to the starting position

-Reps: 2–3 sets of 10–15 reps
+Recommended Reps: 2–3 sets of 10–15 reps

-Tip: Avoid swinging; use slow, controlled movements
+Pro Tip: Avoid swinging your body—use slow, controlled movements

 Beginner performing bicep curls to build arm muscles